Mloweedgar/dmv/README.md

 3. **process_gps_point_data.sql** - this script processes GPS data on water points, cleans it to get down to only key information for visualization (Edgar - does it also remove points outside Tanzania's boundaries?)
 4. **ruwasa_infracoverage_vis** - (this needs to be converted to a process by edgar) this script
 5. **ruwasa_waterpoint_vis** - (this needs to be converted to a process by edgar)
-6. **process_bemis_data.sql** - this script processes the PO-RALG data on BEMIS for visualization of variables such as improved water and sanitation in schools
+6. **process_nsmis_data_function_fn.sql** - this script processes the MoH data on households sanitation - including creation of the variables for improved sanitation from the original toilet types, as well as data on hand hygeine access.
-7. **process_nsmis_data_function_fn.sql** - this script processes the MoH data on households sanitation - including creation of the variables for improved sanitation from the original toilet types, as well as data on hand hygeine access.
+7. **process_bemis_data.sql** - this script processes the PO-RALG data on BEMIS for visualization of variables such as improved water and sanitation in schools
-8. **process_cross_cutting_wash_data.sql** - this script combines other created tables to create cross cutting visualization tables at LGA and region level
+9. **process_cross_cutting_wash_data.sql** - this script combines other created tables to create cross cutting visualization tables at LGA and region level

 Finally, in the folder 'quality checks' once the scripts are run, a log file is produced and output with each script, which summarizes the output produced, and any potential errors found with out of bounds values.